Thiago Pantaleão: 2025: We4Sessions and continued singles

-Artistry and influences
+Artistry

-Pantaleão's musical style incorporates contemporary R&B, pop, and Brazilian funk, blending modern production with Brazilian rhythms.
-His work draws from his suburban upbringing and Brazilian 2000s cultural references.
-The Nova Era project explores themes of religious conflict, sexual identity, and suburban identity, using visual elements from sacred art and Brazilian family traditions.
+Pantaleão's musical style incorporates R&B, pop, and funk carioca, blending modern production with Brazilian rhythms drawn from the suburban Rio de Janeiro culture of the 1990s and 2000s.
+The Nova Era project explores themes of religious conflict, sexual identity, and suburban life, using visual elements from sacred art and Brazilian family traditions.

-His musical influences include Rihanna, Beyoncé, Mariah Carey, and Lil Nas X, as well as Brazilian artists including Gloria Groove, Liniker, Luedji Luna, and Ludmilla.
+His musical influences include Rihanna, Beyoncé, Mariah Carey, and Lil Nas X, as well as Brazilian artists Gloria Groove, Liniker, Luedji Luna, and Ludmilla.

 Personal life

-In a 2023 interview with UOL, Pantaleão publicly identified as bisexual, to acknowledge his attraction to people of multiple genders.
-Since 2023, he has been in a relationship with Miran, one of his dancers and choreographers, and has described their arrangement as an open relationship.
+In a 2023 interview with UOL, Pantaleão publicly identified as bisexual, stating an attraction to people of multiple genders.
+Since 2023, he has been in a relationship with Miran, one of his dancers and choreographers, which he has described as an open relationship.

+Pantaleão has spoken openly about creating an OnlyFans account, describing the experience in an interview with Quem as having significantly boosted his self-confidence.
+He recounted that insecurity about his physical appearance during childhood led him to begin weightlifting in adolescence, and that the positive response he received on the platform helped him feel more confident in his appearance.
+He also noted that the financial returns allowed him to support his mother.